Critics Accuse Trump Of Using Race To Divide Americans

 Last month he barred racial sensitivity training for federal workers and then expanded it to contractors in an executive order.
 At the first debate last month, to an international audience, he called the trainings — aimed at creating an inclusive work environment — "racist."

-He's also attacked The New York Times' 1619 project — a project some schools are adopting into their curriculum to center the consequences of slavery in U.S. history — as anti-American propaganda.
-Then he formed the 1776 commission for a "patriotic" education.
+He's also attacked The New York Times' 1619 Project — which some schools are adopting into their curriculum to center the consequences of slavery in U.S. history — as anti-American propaganda.
+Then he formed the "1776 Commission" for what he called a "patriotic" education.

 "Part of the strategy is to create enough chaos and confusion and to create enough anger, frankly, in his base that they will make sure that they continue to kind of agitate during the electoral process," Alfaro said.